slimslamsloum/NeuralSceneRelighting/README.md

 # NeuralSceneRelighting

-This repositery contains work related to my Bachelor Project at EPFL.
+This repositery contains work related to my Bachelor Project at EPFL's Image and Visual Representation Lab.
 Please find below indications on where to find what deliverables.

 ## Report